Peripheral Artery Disease (PAD)

 Angioplasty

 Angioplasty is a technique during angiography that uses a special catheter with a balloon at one end.
-The balloon catheter is positioned through the area of blockage, and the balloon is inflated, spreading the plaque so that it has a bigger opening and there is more room for blood flow.
+The balloon catheter is positioned through the area of blockage, and the balloon is inflated, pushing open the plaque so that the artery has a bigger center and there is more room for blood flow.

 Stent